 Nonin Personal Pulse Oximeters

-Since 1986, Nonin has been developing world-class pulse oximetry equipment for clinicians, first responders and in-home patients.
+Nonin is known for developing world-class pulse oximetry equipment for clinicians, first responders and in-home patients.
 Our flexible monitoring devices are built for repeated daily use in the most challenging patient environments imaginable, bringing simplicity and dependability to your self-monitoring efforts.

-Comparison Superiority.
-In a side-by-side comparison, Nonin GO2™ accurately tracked a person’s oxygen level decrease from 98% to 74% while a primary competitor only tracked down to 95%.
+- Comparison Superiority: In a side-by-side comparison, Nonin accurately tracked a person’s oxygen level decrease from 98% to 74% while a primary competitor only tracked down to 95%.

 “I take care of my father who has COPD.
-The Nonin GO₂ is very easy to operate and totally accurate when compared at the physician’s office”—Alisa M., Virginia
+Nonin's fingertip oximeter is very easy to operate and totally accurate when compared at the physician’s office”

 Count on Nonin for Dependable Self-Monitoring Solutions

 If you’re interested in learning more about Nonin and our best-in-class self-monitoring devices, then be sure to call or message us today.
 Our team can provide all the resources and support you need to find the best personal pulse oximeter for your lifestyle.

 “My fingertip oximeter works reliably and accurately compared to readings at my doctor’s office and with my physical therapist.”